nonisich/Binance-Data-Downloader/README.md

 ## Images

-Example of TRXUSDT asset data download and chart output from 2020 on 1h timeframe
+Example of TRXUSDT asset data download and chart output from 2020 on 1 hour time frame.

 ![newplot (6)](https://github.com/nonisich/Binance-Data-Downloader/assets/109261916/2a2b28d6-6a04-4f55-8593-80ead9ff6195)